l3-hpc/FVCOM_BIO/README.md

 It is sort of like the above weird multiplying and dividing by dt in the BIO_TP model...you don't really notice unless you get rid of most of the code.

 ## BIO_CGEM
 Since CGEM was rewritten for SCHISM to be as separate as possible from the hydro, I think it can be easily used with FVCOM.
 So I'm trying it out.
 The current status is that it compiles and runs, but doesn't actually work.
 To finish this, I'll probably look around for a smaller test grid.
+(Update: I think the problem was with precision, see below.
+A new test run is waiting in the queue.
+I really need a smaller test case...)

 ## Precision!
 Use double_precision, because bio-geo vars don't move much in 10 seconds, and especially with CGEM units, you are adding a tiny df * dt.
 Use single precision output, or VisIt will crash.
 Just be happy and follow make.inc.